Snow wallops South Sound. Now brace yourself for the Big Chill

 Heavy snow is weighing down tree limbs which can snap off without warning.
 Trees have been falling during the night around the region.

 Unprotected water pipes might freeze and burst.
-But the full extent of damage may not become apparent until warm weather returns and melt the ice well into next week.
+But the full extent of damage may not become apparent until warm weather returns and melt the ice.
+That could occur well into next week.

 More snow is on the way Sunday night to Monday morning, although the Weather Service is predicting one to three inches.
 Two other snowstorms are forecast to hit the region next week.